Publish an Android library

 Gradle

-To enable building on JitPack you need to configure the maven-publish Gradle plugin to publish your library as explained in the Android documentation.
+To build and publish your library on JitPack you need the maven-publish plugin as explained in the Android documentation.

 Checks